About

 Her investigation of conman William Browder and his invented Magnitsky hoax has exposed the Russophobic corruption of the U.S. government and most American media.

-She is a past John Simon Guggenheim fellow and John D. and Catherine T. MacArthur Foundation grantee.
+She has been a John Simon Guggenheim fellow and a John D. and Catherine T. MacArthur Foundation grantee.

 “Civilization is not destroyed by wicked people; it is not necessary that people be wicked but only that they be spineless.” – James Baldwin.